The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Method

 \section{Method}

-To process continuous neuroimaging data, we introduce a neural architecture for encoding heterogeneous brain signals into latent representations.
-By developing pretext tasks with the objective of learning generalisable brain representations, we leverage this architecture for self-supervised learning from unlabelled data, hoping to replicate similar successes in computer vision~\citep{rotation2018, simclr2020}.
+We introduce a neural architecture to embed heterogeneous brain signals.
+Then, we leverage this architecture for self-supervised learning from unlabelled MEG data using a set of pretext tasks designed to generate generalisable brain representations for speech decoding.